adpj0220/team-9-princess-margaret-cancer-centre/deliverables/deliverable-2/README.md

 	- Select Upload File to upload all necessary files (we have provided sample files in the d2_test_files folder).
 	- Uploaded files will reside on the right side of the interface under the History menu.
 	- Once all files have uploaded successfully, select Segway under the Tools menu, then select Train model.
 	- Update Genomedata/Include Coords/Exclude Coords/Tracks fields with uploaded files by selecting files from the dropdown of each field.
-Can also modify other fields (ex.
+Users can also modify other fields (ex.
 Max Train Rounds) to get desired result.
 	- Click on the execute button at the end of the page and train models.
+	- Users can view the status of the training on the right of the interface under the History menu.
+Upon successful execution of Train model, users can choose to download the output files.
 - To annotate trained data:
 	- For a video demo, see https://youtu.be/uYfwhuy4hEI.
+	- After training models with data, users can select Annotate under Segway in the Tools menu to annotate the data.
+	- Users can then input required data files by selecting files from the dropdowns of each field (Trained data/Genomedata/Include Coords).
+	- Lastly, click on the Execute button to annotate the data.
+	- Users can view the status of the annotation on the right of the interface under the History menu.
+Upon successful execution of Annotate, users can choose to download the annotation files.

 ## Development requirements